Larry D. Hylton

 Larry D Hylton is an American Tenor who has inspired audiences around the world.
-A graduate of the Duke Ellington School of the Arts in Washington, DC, he recieved the Artist's Diploma in Vocal Music, Drama and Movement.
+A graduate of Duke Ellington School of the Arts in Washington, DC Larry earned an Artist's Diploma in Music, Drama and Movement.
 He attended Carnegie-Mellon University and The Catholic University of America.
 Larry is currently continuing his studies at Morgan State University.

 A native of Martinsville, Va, Mr. Hylton has appeared with The Metropolitan Opera, L'Opera National de Lyon, Opera de Montreal, Atlanta Opera, Opera Company of Philadelphia, Deleware Opera and Washington National Opera to name a few.
 He has also been featured at The Edingburgh International Festival and with Arcadia Productions-Shanghai.
 Mr. Hylton has been a guest soloist with many orchestras including the Lyon Big Band Orchestra, The Sao Paulo Symphony Orchestra and is a favorite of the Baltimore Symphony.

 Taking pride in being a versatile artist, Larry has been featured in every performance venue housed within the John F. Kennedy Center for the Performing Arts.
 Opera, Gospel, Broadway and Secular, Larry knows no limits.
 One of the highlights of his career was being invited to perform at The Potter's House of Dallas by Pastor T.D.
 Jakes.